IAS 37, decommissioning, processing and storage provisions, nuclear power generation, sensitivities

 Loans to entities outside the Group and other cash investments are shown in the table below:

-Loans to legal entities outside the Group and the cash held by money market funds (OPCVM) are presented in the statement of financial position under “Loans and receivables at amortized cost”.
-Money market bonds and associated hedging instruments held by Synatom are presented under equity or debt instruments (see Note 17.1 “Financial assets”).
+Loans to legal entities outside the Group and the cash held by the Undertaking for Collective Investment in Transferable Securities (UCITS) are presented in the statement of financial position under “Loans and receivables at amortized cost”.
+Bonds and associated hedging instruments held by Synatom through the UCITS are presented under equity or debt instruments (see Note 14.1 “Financial assets”).

 The breakdown in the change in the cumulative fair value of Synatom’s assets is presented as follows: